 The LVCC Business Alliance is a forum for members to hear about and consider issues that affect the economic health of the Livermore Valley.
 Guest speakers cover topics that include housing, education, legislation and infrastructure.
 Updates are also given by representatives from local, county, state and federal governments and organizations on issues affecting the economy.
-During COVID-19, Business Alliance meets, virtually, the first Wednesday of each month at 8:00 a.m.
-Check with the Chamber online event calendar for updates.
+Business Alliance meets the first Wednesday of each month at 8:00 a.m.
+Check with the Chamber online event calendar for details and updates.
 Open to all LVCC members.
 For further information contact Dawn Argula at 925-447-1606 ext.
 202.

 Co-Chairs – Sharon Jenkins, John Muir Health; Kim Gruidl, Fremont Bank